amblina/katacoda-scenarios/tutorial1/step3a.md

     <summary>Answer</summary>
        It creates two folders called "Documents" and "My".
-If you wanted to create a folder called "My Documents" you would have to write a command that `mkdir` would not interpret as two separate folders:
+If you wanted to create a folder called "My Documents" you would have to write a command that `mkdir` would not interpret as two separate folders.
+We do this with quotation marks:

 ``mkdir "My Documents"``

-   We do this with quotation marks.
 </details>

 _____